adambard/learnxinyminutes-docs/purescript.html.markdown

 "such " <> "amaze" -- "such amaze"

 --
--- 2. Arrays are Javascript arrays, but must be homogeneous
+-- 2. Arrays are JavaScript arrays, but must be homogeneous

 [1,1,2,3,5,8] :: Array Int -- [1,1,2,3,5,8]
 [1.2,2.0,3.14] :: Array Number -- [1.2,2.0,3.14]